MatthewS9407/OOP_Game_Alien_Invasion/README.md

-# Alien Invasion
+# Space Invaders
-Alien Invasion is an OOP action game that is inspired by the classic Nokia mobile game "[Space Impact](https://en.wikipedia.org/wiki/Space_Impact)".
+Space Invaders is an OOP action game that is inspired by the classic Nokia mobile game "[Space Impact](https://en.wikipedia.org/wiki/Space_Impact)".

 ![screenshot](./css/images/Screenshot%202022-09-22%20at%2017.34.09.png)